Ajay2521/REDIS-HANDS-ON/README.md

 Direct Link = https://github.com/microsoftarchive/redis/releases/download/win-3.0.504/Redis-x64-3.0.504.msi

-[COMPLETE INSTALLATION PROCESS](https://github.com/maayon2521/REDIS-HANDS-ON/blob/main/REDIS%20INSTALLATION%20ON%20WINDOWS.docx) = Here you can able to find the step by step installation and verfication of REDIS.
+[COMPLETE INSTALLATION PROCESS](https://github.com/maayon2521/REDIS-HANDS-ON/blob/main/REDIS%20INSTALLATION%20ON%20WINDOWS.pdf) = Here you can able to find the step by step installation and verfication of REDIS.

+## NOTE:

+  Since REDIS is command line based I have uploaded defination, syntax and sample output in the form of "PDF" file.
+So use this README.md file for making proper use of this REDIS hands on.